soukveda/CPSC-452-Final-Proj/README.md

 pipenv run python3 blockchain.py -p 5001

+*Note that for both terminals, make sure you have an extra tab opened in each so that you can run the cUrl commands

 Now you will have two blockchains running on port 5000 and port 5001

 To view the current chain: